mmeierer/REndo/README.md

-# jss_endogeneity
+# REndo
-Paper Draft - R Package "Endogeneity" - Journal of Statistical Sofware
+R Package implementing state of the art methods to controll for endogeneity